 What’s odd is that some villagers might request to move even if you talk to them every day.
 That’s why many players believe it’s random.
 Either way, you will eventually be prompted to kick a villager out if you ignore them.

-The other method requires you to have the Animal Crossing amiibo cards.
-These can be found online as part of blind packs, or you can find individual cards from sellers on eBay.
-What you can do is use an amiibo card to replace someone on your island.
-To do so, head to Residential Services and interact with the machine.
-Use the Amiibo option to summon whichever card you have.
-Make sure it’s a villager and not a worker like Tom Nook or Isabelle.
+The other method expects you to have the Animal Crossing amiibo cards.
+These cards can be located online and are included in blind packs.
+Or, you can obtain specific cards from dealers on eBay.
+A viable option is to use an amiibo card to substitute a character on your island.
+To do this, navigate over to Residential Services and interact with the device.
+Choose the Amiibo option and request whichever card you have.
+However, you need to check and make sure that it’s a villager and not a worker like Tom Nook or Isabelle.

-They’ll then visit your town as a camper.
-Fulfill their requests, and keep pestering them to move in.
-Eventually, they’ll agree and will move in the next day, assuming you have extra slots available.
-Remember, you can only have ten villagers on your island at any given time.
+Once selected, they’ll then take a trip to visit your city as a camper.
+Satisfy all their needs and requests, and keep nudging them to move in.
+At some point, they’ll accept and will move in the following day, as long as you have additional openings free.
+Keep in mind that you can only have ten villagers living on your island at a time, so choose wisely.

-However, if your island is full, you’ll be prompted to replace a villager with the one summoned from the amiibo card.
-The nice thing is that you get to choose which villager they replace by negotiating with them.
-A list of your villagers will appear, giving you the option to pick which one to kick out.
-This method also works with random campers, but the downside is that you’ll have to wait for them to show up.
-With amiibo cards, you can summon specific villagers at your own convenience.
+Of course, if your island has reached maximum capacity, you’ll be urged to replace a villager with the person requested from the amiibo card.
+The good news is that you get to pick which villager they substitute by bargaining with them.
+You’ll notice a list of your villagers pop up, letting you then decide which one to give the boot.
+This technique also works well with random campers, but the disadvantage is that you’ll have to wait for these people to arrive.
+With amiibo cards, you can bring in particular villagers at your own leisure.